BeyondATC/BeyondATC_Wiki/docs/onboarding/getting-started.md

 ### Setting up AI Traffic

-!!! info
-    AI Traffic is currently available only to owners of the **Supporters Pack**.
-It will be made available to all users later, at no additional cost.

 1. **Close any other traffic injector**
    Make sure to close any other traffic injectors, but keep the aircraft models from your preferred injector.
 BeyondATC needs to have models from one of these injectors to work properly: